 - The Agra Fort can be found at this location on the map.
 Any autorickshaw or taxi can get you here.

 - Here is the official website of the Agra Fort.
 You can get the details on the tickets through the site.
-The fort can be visited anytime from Sunrise to Sunset on all days of the week.
+The Agra Fort timings start at Sunrise and end at Sunset on all days of the week.

 - It is advisable to take a guide as the fort has several aspects that can be well explained by them.
 However, please ask to see their id before you hire them